Image Credit: The Wooden Go-Kart Company

-Old-time fun is, of course, the whole idea behind The Dangerous Book for Boys, which has a ‘Making a Go-Cart’ chapter.
+Old-time fun is, of course, the whole idea behind The Dangerous Book for Boys, which includes a chapter on ‘Making a Go-Cart’ for yourself.
 But as the authors concede, it’s hard to find the parts these days – particularly the steel wheels and axles.

-Now your children can put down the PlayStation and hit the road... in a Kombi-Kart that you build and race yourself!
-The idea for the Kombi-Kart came to Charles Codrington, the design director of the Brixton-based Children’s Furniture Company, after he had a great time building an old-fashioned go-kart with his sons, aged eight and 10.
+One of the first kits that were available in the UK was the Kombi-Kart.
+The idea for the Kombi-Kart came to Charles Codrington, of the The Old Fashioned Wooden Go-Kart Company, after he had a great time building an old-fashioned go-kart with his sons, aged eight and 10.

-“Even though I had almost all the materials to hand in my workshop, the problem was, finding the right kind of wheels, When I was a kid you’d always be able to lay your hands on an old pram to recycle, but now you just can’t get the parts!
+“Even though I had almost all the materials to hand in my workshop, the problem was, finding the right kind of wheels,” said Charles.
+“When I was a kid you’d always be able to lay your hands on an old pram to recycle, but now you just can’t get the parts!
 You need four decent steel ones – preferably all the same size – and a couple of fixed axles.”

-My boys loved building their own kart almost as much as I did!
+“My boys loved building their own kart almost as much as I did!
 It was a terrific experience.
 We were looking forward to racing it, and when we took our kart to the park, we drew quite a crowd... kids of all ages (and all the mums and dads) were lining up for a go on the kart everyone was having a great time.
 People kept asking us where we’d bought it.”

-The trips to the park started wheels turning in my head.
-I realised that to get the same enjoyment that we had, people would need a great big box with all the parts inside, a cart you can justifiably claim to have built yourself, without the agony of searching for the parts,” That was all the market research Charles needed to start work on putting together the Kombi-Kart kit.
+“The trips to the park started wheels turning in my head.”
+Charles continued, “and I realised that to get the same enjoyment that we had, people would need a great big box with all the parts inside, a cart you can justifiably claim to have built yourself, without the agony of searching for the parts,” That was all the market research Charles needed to start work on putting together the Kombi-Kart kit.

 The Kombi-Kart is a serious speed machine, too - because those quality wheels and axles really spin.
 “It is fast, especially when you’re on a hill,” Charles admits.
 “But it’s less dangerous than riding a bike.
 And we do recommend that the driver should always wear a cycle helmet... just like a real boy racer would!”